WrenHowl/cheryl/README.md

 #### ├ Verification System

+CURRENTLY NON-FUNCTIONAL, IT HAS BEEN REPLACED WITH A TICKET SYSTEM

 <sub>This system will give you more security to your server, our verification system use the new features, button and modal.
 This will open a menu asking for questions for the user to answer, they will not be asked in DMs for these questions.
 Everything is server sided.</sub>

 <br>